Human chess: Instances

-In terms of the Japanese game of shogi, an annual festival in Tendō, Yamagata held every late April has an event called (人間将棋, Ningen Shōgi), where people involved alongside large shogi pieces with stands are dressed in Sengoku period costumes.
+In terms of the Japanese game of shogi, an annual festival in Tendō, Yamagata, held every late April, has an event called (人間将棋, Ningen Shōgi), where people involved are dressed in Sengoku period costumes alongside large shogi pieces with stands.
 Tendō and Marostica have been sister cities since 1993.

-In xiangqi, human chess is a tradition in Vietnam, where it is called cờ người, and is a feature at many Vietnamese village and temple festivals.
+In Xiangqi, human chess is a tradition in Vietnam, where it is called cờ người, and is a feature at many Vietnamese village and temple festivals.

 Fictional representations

 Human chess is a theme in Lewis Carroll's Through the Looking-Glass (1871).

-The E.R.
-Burroughs pulp novel The Chessmen of Mars depicts an ordeal called Jetan, which is a Martian variant of chess in which the pieces are all human captives, and captures in the game are replaced by fights to the death between them.
+The Edgar Rice Burroughs pulp novel The Chessmen of Mars depicts an ordeal called Jetan, which is a Martian variant of chess in which the pieces are all human captives, and captures in the game are replaced by fights to the death between them.

-In the TV program Land of the Giants "Deadly Pawn" (se.2, ep.4), an insane chess master uses the little people as live chess pieces; if they can't escape, they are either turned over to the SIDE, or killed.
+In the TV program Land of the Giants "Deadly Pawn" (se.2, ep.4), an insane chess master uses the little people as live chess pieces; if they cannot escape, they are either turned over to the SIDE, or killed.

+The 1981 comedy film History of the World, Part I shows a human chess game being played between French King Louis XVI (Mel Brooks) and one of his courtiers.

 The book and movie Harry Potter and the Philosopher's Stone features a game of Wizard's chess with magically animated human-sized pieces.
 The characters Harry, Ron, and Hermione take the place of three of the pieces.

 An episode of the TV series Hunters featured a game of human chess, staged as having been played at a concentration camp during WWII.
 The Auschwitz Museum criticized the episode, since no such game ever actually took place.

 Episode "Checkmate" of The Prisoner features the protagonist in such a chess match.

 The section "Chess" in the horror movie Tales of the Unusual features a human chess game in which the main protagonist is forced to play.
-Those human chess pieces who are eliminated in the game seem to be killed; at the end it revealeds that all the killings and deaths were faked.
+Those human chess pieces who are eliminated in the game seem to be killed; at the end it is revealed that all the killings and deaths were faked.